Yradio/CortexDocs/analyzer_requirements.md

 #### Requirements
-Prior to using the analyzer, you need to retrieve the Virusshare hash lists using the `download_hashes.py` script that is located in the same directory as the analyzer.
+Prior to using the analyzer, you need to retrieve the Virusshare hash lists using the `getHashes.sh` script that is located in the same directory as the analyzer.
 To keep your lists fresh, you may want to regularly download them using a cron entry or a similar system.